dolphindb/api-java/README.md

 }
 ```

-* Some parameters exist on the DolphinDB Server side
+* Only 1 parameter exists on the DolphinDB server

-The variable x has been generated on the server side in advance by the java program, and the parameter y is to be generated on the Java client.
+The variable `x` has been generated on DolphinDB server by the Java program, and the parameter `y` is to be generated by the Java client.
 ```
 conn.run("x = [1,3,5]")
 ```
-At this time, you need to use the "partial application" method to embed parameter x in the add function.
+In this case, we need to use the "partial application" method to embed parameter `x` in function `add`.
 For details, please refer to [Partial Application Documentation](https://www.dolphindb.com/cn/help/PartialApplication.html)。

 ```
 public void testFunction() throws IOException{